 By focusing on how asset and wealth management services help clients reach their goals rather than focusing on what helps the company reach its own goals, employees will feel more engaged and connected to their employer.

 There are other ways to attract the millennial workforce:

 And if the work culture is bad, the stats show millennials already know where the exit door is.

 The new and young advisors need mentorship.
 Don’t expect them to come out of the gate with the knowledge it took someone 20 or 30 years in the industry to acquire.

 Partnering a young advisor with a senior one for a period of time will be a great way for the younger one to learn how to properly research, analyze, invest, and interact with the clients.

-If firms still have trouble attracting talent, they can outsource various functions, including their middle- and back-office operational tasks.
+If financial services firms are still have trouble attracting talent, they can outsource various functions, including their middle- and back-office operational tasks.